Little Desert Nature Lodge

 The thin vertical black line is the border between SA and Vic (added by the MODIS image processing).
 The horizontal bullet-shaped patch is the Little Desert National Park.
 The dark patch near the bottom right corner is the Grampians National Park.
 The larger blotchy light/dark area in the upper left are the adjoining Big Desert (in Vic) and Ngarkat (in SA) National Parks.

 The MODIS instrument flies aboard two satellites, Terra and Aqua, which are in sun-synchronous and nearly polar orbits.
 During the daytime half of their orbits each satellite images a continuous swath of the Earth passing below it.
-Terra produces a mid-morning (local time) image, Aqua produces a mid-afternoon image.
-The images are automatically processed into standardised, geometrically-corrected views of most of the Earth's landmasses -- including various parts of Australia.
+Terra produces a mid-morning (local time) image, Aqua produces an early afternoon image.

 VicSouth 2007 Friday morning Terra image.
 After several hours of sunlight, the warm humid air rising from ground level has produced numerous puffy white cumulus clouds.